 - For a Bollywood party you can wear as much bling and glitter as you like, a colourful dress, sequined veil or a hip belt, metal coin belt are just some suggestions to accessorise yourself.

 - There are no strict dress codes for Indian parties.
 However if you are going to an Indian wedding one should dress modestly and elegantly, for men it should be White, off white, cream or beige Kurta/indian embroidered shirt with white pants or trousers with a coloured scarf, or a Sherwani four piece suit .
 But it is also acceptable to wear black top with white pants and a colourful turban.

 - For a casual dinner party or Bollywood theme party wear something bright, Red or Maroon Blue or Green Kurta/ Indian shirt with a coloured scarf, with either trousers or jeans .
 You can also wear a bright coloured 4 piece sherwani .
 Adding a turban is a great idea for fun.

 Read one of our customers experiences at an Indian wedding

 We both absolutely loved the experience of a Hindu wedding!
-Was so beautiful to be immersed in a rainbow of colourful Saree's and surrounded by an abundance of beautifully gracious people with the warmest of smiles and everyone accepting each other with open arms.
-It didn't take long for us to feel like we were all part of one big family even with the mix of cultures.
+Was so beautiful to be immersed in a rainbow of colorful Saree’s and surrounded by an abundance of beautifully gracious people with the warmest of smiles and everyone accepting each other with open arms.
+It didn’t take long for us to feel like we were all part of one big family even with the mix of cultures.
 I think we can speak for the rest of our family in saying that we all really enjoyed wearing the traditional attire and had lots of fun learning how to wear a Saree!
 It really was such a memorable wedding full of fun, pure love, laughter and precious family memories to cherish for a lifetime!
-It was an honour to be a part of such a special uniting of two souls and their families from different cultural backgrounds.
+It was an honor to be a part of such a special uniting of two souls and their families from different cultural backgrounds.

 Kate from Sunshine Coast.